 Angelfish will fight to defend their eggs and fry from predators and dangers.
 They also become naturally more aggressive when mating.

-To protect both them and your other fish, it’s a good idea to move the breeding pair to a separate tank, where they can produce their eggs in peace.
+Moving the breeding pair to a separate tank is an excellent idea to protect them and your other fish, where they can produce their eggs in peace.

 Similarly, if you don’t want to run the risk of breeding angelfish in the first place, only get male angelfish.
 Males can’t produce eggs, so you won’t have to worry about aggression caused by breeding.